What is Umami Taste? Discovering the Fifth Flavour in Japanese Cuisine

 The Science of Umami Taste

 On its own, glutamate has a very mild, subtle taste.
-But when paired with other foods, it draws out the flavours of the foods that it is added to and enhances the overall dish with a complex blend of bold and intense flavours.
+But when paired with other foods, we find that it draws out the flavours of the foods that it is added to and enhances the overall dish with a complex blend of bold and intense flavours.
 Glutamate is a naturally occurring compound in various foods, with a higher concentration in some vegetables and meats.
 These include asparagus, mushrooms, fish and aged cheese.

-After Professor Ikeda’s discovery, scientists have identified other compounds over the years that contribute to umami, such as inosinate, present mainly in meat, and guanylate, in plants.
+After Professor Ikeda's discovery, scientists identified other compounds over the years that contribute to umami, such as inosinate, present mainly in meat, and guanylate, in plants.
 All three compounds work in synergy to produce a more intense flavour than would be achieved with their individual compounds.
 When cooked or fermented together, these compounds release a fragrant aroma, and a strong and meaty flavour.

-Umami Taste in Japanese Cuisine
+The Umami Taste in Japanese Cuisine

 Let’s start with one of the most famous cuisines in the world – Japanese cuisine.